Afan Forest Park – Visitor Centre, near Port Talbot

 Find out about walking trail grades.

-This walk goes through airy woodlands with huge Douglas fir trees and darker moss strewn Norway spruce areas.
-It passes a derelict smallholding and offers views of the Cothi Valley.
+This walk takes in views of the Cothi Valley, airy woodlands with huge Douglas fir trees, darker moss strewn Norway spruce areas, and a derelict smallholding.

 All our mountain bike trails are waymarked from start to finish and have been graded for difficulty.